 Leczo with Smoked Sausage recipe (Lecsó Recipe)

 When choosing a Polish kiełbasa for your Leczo, consider these popular types:

-If you prefer a lighter or vegetarian version, you can omit the sausage and use smoked paprika to replicate the smoky flavor traditionally provided by the sausage.
+If you prefer a lighter or vegetarian version, you can omit the sausage and use smoked paprika to replicate the smoky flavour traditionally provided by the sausage.
 Additionally, lard can be used instead of vegetable oil for a more authentic, rich taste, as it was traditionally used in Hungarian kitchens.
 You could also add pancetta for a slightly different take, bringing its own unique saltiness and a hint of smokiness to the dish.

 Adding Courgettes to Your Leczo

 If you have courgettes (zucchini) available, especially when they are abundant in the garden, they make a wonderful addition to your Leczo.
-I love to add them when they’re in season, as they bring a light, slightly sweet flavor and a delicate texture that complements the stew’s rich, smoky base.
+I love to add them when they’re in season, as they bring a light, slightly sweet flavour and a delicate texture that complements the stew’s rich, smoky base.

-Step-by-Step Recipe for Leczo with Smoked Sausage:
+Recipe Card for Leczo with Smoked Sausage

+Leczo with Smoked Sausage recipe (Lecsó Recipe)